minus5/reading-list/README.md

 What I have noticed is that most never specifically focus on developing this skill area.
 It is common opinion that you will improve your problem solving skills by enhancing your field of expertise.
 But I don't agree.

-I see problem solving as a separate field and I believe that you need to actively focus on improving it and this is something I will talk about today.
+I believe this area requires active focus and my todays talk is related to this area.

 Within a company, we asked ourselves what can we do to help younger colleagues enhance problem solving and thinking skills?
 The problem is it's not so straightforward as enhancing your programming skills.